oztune/react-server/readme.md

 npm install --save-dev oztune/react-server
 ```

-Let's assume that project structure looks something like this:
+Let's assume that your project structure looks something like this:

     |my-app/
     |-- package.json